hindu-comm/mail_stream_advaita-l/2017/11/prayAshchitaM_for_sA/77__Praveen_R._Bhat.md

 > right meaning, who follows Apasthambha sUtra.
 >

-​It appears that the above solution in Apastamba of following all of Brahmachari's vows​ (except for agnikArya, vedAdhyAyana and gurusuSrUSha) synchronising with a Rtu is valid only if upanayana is done immediately afterwards, before 19 years of age is attained!
+It appears that the above solution in Apastamba of following all of Brahmachari's vows (except for agnikArya, vedAdhyAyana and gurusuSrUSha) synchronising with a Rtu is valid only if upanayana is done immediately afterwards, before 19 years of age is attained!
 There is more to be done after the upanayana too, but its not applicable since your prospective